 Looking to get involved?

-The Charter has three tiers of involvement, Supporters, Members, and Advocates, and seven key characteristics of good employment.
+The Charter has two tiers of involvement: Supporters and Members, and seven key characteristics of good employment.